 If you have any concerns about your bike, our mechanic, Mark, will be available at the venue to carry out basic adjustments.
 Please try to ensure that your bike is in good working order before arriving at the event.

 Registration will open from 7.30 a.m.
-Please make your way to the registration desk inside the village hall to sign on.
+Please remove your cleated shoes before making your way to the registration desk inside the village hall to sign on.
 You will be asked to confirm your details and will be given your wristband printed with your rider number and telephone numbers for medical and mechanical assistance.
 Route maps and a list of villages on each route will be available.

-New for 2017 and for all of you riders who need a pre-ride caffeine hit, Cafe Allez will be with us bright and early– selling their premium (barista) coffees from Van Henri, their beautifully restored 1972 Citroen HY van. (www.cafeallez.uk).
+For a pre-ride caffeine hit, Cafe Allez will be with us bright and early– selling their premium barista coffees from Van Henri, their beautifully restored 1972 Citroen HY van. (www.cafeallez.uk).
 Please help your self to complimentary tea and instant coffee inside the hall.

 Jo and Mel’s Village Kitchen will also be selling breakfast rolls pre-ride as well as your complimentary post-ride meal.
 They will also be selling a range of snacks and cold drinks.
 Vegetarian and gluten free options will be available, if you pre requested them.
 Family and friends will be able to purchase drinks and snacks if they want to hang around and support you!